If you’ve got minor bleach burns on scalp that won’t heal or scabs that won’t go away, here’s how to treat scabs on scalp from bleach.

 FAQs on treating scabs on the scalp from bleach burns

-Is it normal for your scalp to scab after bleaching?
+Is it normal for my scalp to get scabs after bleaching?

 Yes, it’s normal to have some light scabbing after bleaching.
 This process can really dry out your hair and scalp and the dried, flaky skin cells can appear as scabs.